Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Elements of symbolic calculus : the Moyal product

 \chapter{Elements of symbolic calculus : the Moyal product}

-In this section, we revisit results about the remainder estimate for the Moyal product, aiming at their extension to the setting of the sets $\bdS_\delta^\mu(\mathcal D)$ that we have introduced in Definition~\ref{def:symbol_Sdelta}.
+In this section, we revisit results about symbolic calculus, in particular regarding composition formula and the remainder estimate for the Moyal product.
+We aim at their extension to the setting of the symbol classes $\bdS_\delta^\mu(\mathcal D)$ and $\mathbf S_{\eps,\delta}^\mu(\mathcal D)$ that we have introduced in Definition~\ref{def:symbol_Sdelta}.